Are AREA and REI the same thing?

 Is food provided at the training?

-All participants receive four meals and two snacks over two days of training, because we know it’s hard to learn if your stomach is empty.
+All participants receive four meals and two snacks (pending COVID regulations) over two days of training, because we know it’s hard to learn if your stomach is empty.
 Each county coordinates with local caterer(s); priority is given to catering companies owned by People of Color, such as: Sweetie’s Catering

 What payment methods can I use?

-On the registration form, you can pay with a credit card.
+On the registration form, you can pay with a credit card or paypal.

 For paying by check, please contact organizers at email@example.com for more details.